-Leslie Hossack photographed these two paintings by Hammershøi in 2019 as they hung in situ, in Ottawa and Toronto.
+Leslie Hossack photographed two paintings by Hammershøi in 2019 as they hung in situ, in Ottawa and Toronto.
 Hossack wrote: “I stood before these paintings transfixed.
 I was besotted.
 I was smitten.”
 And so began her quest to photograph his works abroad.
-The result, “100 Hammershøis by Hossack,” are featured here on Haute Vitrine.
+The resulting “100 Hammershøis by Hossack” are featured here on Haute Vitrine.

 Hammershøi’s oeuvre consists of portraits, nudes, landscapes, architecture and interiors, but it is his interiors, like the two shown above, that were most popular in his lifetime (1864-1916) and continue to draw the strongest response today.
 Hammershøi painted over 100 interiors in the various apartments he shared with his wife Ida in Copenhagen.
 Their home was both his studio and a major motif in his work.

 Leslie Hossack’s Hammershøi Photographs are part of a larger body of work that explores Hitler’s Berlin, Stalin’s Moscow, Mussolini’s Rome, Churchill’s London, contested sites in Jerusalem, the NATO Headquarter Camp in Kosovo, buildings linked to the Japanese Canadian internment during WWII, the D-Day landing beaches of Normandy, the Nazi-occupied Channel Islands, Scotland’s Freemasons and Sigmund Freud’s Vienna.